SeeSissie/SeeSissie.github.io/_pages/home.md

 ---
 permalink: /
-title: ""Learning, creating, and keeping a record of what matters to me."
+title: "Learning, creating, and keeping a record of what matters to me."
 author_profile: true
 redirect_from:
   - /home/